-The city is entirely in the Chattahoochee River Watershed, but not all of it is in the water supply watershed.
-Those portions of the city draining into Nancy Creek, which is a tributary of Peachtree Creek, are not in the water supply watershed as Peachtree Creek enters the Chattahoochee downstream of the region's water intakes.
-All state waters in Georgia are protected under Part V criteria the Department of Natural Resources Georgia Environmental Protection Division.
-Under the Part V criteria, large water supply watersheds (over 100 square miles, which includes the Chattahoochee) with river-run intakes, the only requirements are limitations on hazardous material and waste handling and storage.
-The criteria ensure quality of drinking water by protecting the watershed for public health, safety and welfare.
+The City is entirely within the Chattahoochee River Watershed, but not all of it is within the water supply watershed portion of the river.
+Those parts of the City draining into Nancy Creek, which is a tributary of Peachtree Creek, are not in the Chattahoochee water supply watershed as Peachtree Creek enters the Chattahoochee downstream of the public water supply intakes on the river in the Region.
+The watershed portion of the Chattahoochee is subject to the requirements of the Part V Environmental Planning Criteria of the 1989 Georgia Planning Act, which require protection measures in public water supply watersheds throughout the state.
+The criteria are administered by the Environmental Protection Division of the Georgia Department of Natural Resource and vary with the size of the watershed.
+Under these criteria, in large water supply watersheds (over 100 square miles, which includes the Chattahoochee) with river run intakes, the only requirements are limitations on hazardous material and waste handling and storage.